matteopuddu13/hello-world/README.md

 I'm a FinTech analyst, a certified Financial Educator and a high school Econ teacher.

-I help businesses design their corporate and development strategies.
+I help businesses design their corporate and development **strategies**.
 My research interests include programming for finance, data analytics and innovation in financial education.

 In my spare time, I talk about fintech on [Consizos.com](www.consizos.com), speak at conferences and contribute to free financial education.

-I'm passionate about :snake: Python programming, as well as new ways of educating and empowering people.
+I'm passionate about :snake: Python programming, as well as new ways of educating and **empowering** people.
 I think anyone can learn to improve its financial life all it takes is get back into the game.

 >It's never too late to climb the grease pole and start learning.